mGuv/MazeVisualiser/README.md

 - Checkout the project
 - Build the project in your IDE/process of choice
 - Run: dotnet outputPath\Core.dll somePath\image.png
+-- You can optionally add '-a=astar' to change the algorithm to A*, if not specified it defaults to Dijkstra

 It'll generate a mess of .pngs in the folder you run it from and then an output.gif

 ## Note
 - It's hard coded to use a Rainbow Gradient at the moment
 - It's hard coded to start from the very top left pixel
-- It's hard coded to only detect EXACTLY black pixels as walls
+- It's hard coded to only detect EXACTLY black pixels as wall

 ## Direction
 - Massively tidy up the image output code